uhlin/fics/README.md

 therefore extra privileges are required.

 Perhaps you don't want to add the dedicated chess user to the sudoers list.
+In fact YOU SHOULDN'T if you care about security.
 Instead login as root, change directory and install the manual pages.

 ## Running the server ##